The Secret Adversary: Publication history

 Like its predecessor, The Mysterious Affair at Styles, The Secret Adversary was first published as an unillustrated serialisation in The Times weekly edition (aka The Weekly Times) as a complete and unabridged text in seventeen instalments from 12 August (Issue 2328) to 2 December 1921 (Issue 2343).
 Christie was paid £50 for the serialisation rights (£1,545 in 2003 currency).

+Christie's publisher, John Lane, was not very keen of the novel, since he had wanted her to write another detective novel along the lines of The Mysterious Affair at Styles.

 Book dedication

 The dedication of the book reads:

 "To all those who lead monotonous lives in the hope that they experience at second hand the delights and dangers of adventure".

-This rather whimsical statement was one of only two times that Christie addressed a dedication to her readers, the other occasion being the penultimate Tommy and Tuppence book, By the Pricking of My Thumbs in 1968.
+This statement was one of only two times that Christie addressed a dedication to her readers, the other occasion being the penultimate Tommy and Tuppence book, By the Pricking of My Thumbs in 1968.

 Dustjacket blurb

 The dustjacket front flap of the first edition carried no specially written blurb.
 Instead, it repeated the text which appeared on the jacket of The Mysterious Affair at Styles (the back jacket flap carrying review quotes of the earlier novel).
 In later editions, blurbs first published in the back of Poirot Investigates were used.